 Term used to describe all heating and cooking appliances that have a closed fire chamber.
 Includes wood-burning and multi-fuel stoves, room-heaters and cookers.

 A bag used for transportation of logs and other materials.
 Come in a variety of sizes.
 All Logs2u Dumpy bags are 1m3 bags with a special water resistant coating and top cover to ensure that all logs remain dry during transportation.

-The amount of energy stored per unit volume (volume energy density) or mass (mass energy density) of a fuel.
-A high energy density generally make storage and transport of a fuel more convenient.
+The amount of energy stored per unit volume (volume energy density) or mass (mass-energy density) of a fuel.
+A high energy density generally makes storage and transport of a fuel more convenient.
 Fossil fuels typically have higher energy density than solid or wet biomass fuels.
 The energy density of logs can be increased by reducing the moisture content of logs .